wepay/Python-SDK/README.md

     wepay = WePay()

 ### Get authorized
-Create an authorization url and redirect the user to it. `CLIENT_ID` is provided by WePay.
+Create an authorization url and redirect the user to it.
+The first parameter is where the user will be redirected back to after they finish authorization.
+The second is your `CLIENT_ID` which is provided by WePay.

     auth_url = wepay.get_authorization_url(web.ctx.homedomain + '/callback', CLIENT_ID)
     web.redirect(auth_url)

 ### Handle the callback
-In your method for handling `/callback` you will need to load the GET param `code` and then call `get_token` with it. `CLIENT_SECRET` is provided by WePay.
+In your method for handling the redirect back to your site (in this case, `/callback`), you will need to load the GET param `code` and then call `get_token` with it. `CLIENT_SECRET` is provided by WePay.
+The first parameter of `get_token` should be the exact same string that was used in `get_authorization_url`.

     code = web.input(code='')['code']